Prefer to read in Dutch? Click here

 If your blazer has flap pockets, make sure the flap sits over the pocket and is not tucked in.
 Tucking it in gives a messy appearance.

-Whether your blazer has flaps or not, official etiquette says that nothing should be placed inside the pockets.
-While this may seem strange since pockets are made for storing things, carrying items like keys or a wallet in your blazer creates an odd bulge around your midsection.
-The same applies to the inside pocket.
+Whether your blazer has flaps or not, official etiquette says you shouldn’t put anything in the pockets.
+Although pockets are made for holding items, carrying things like keys or a wallet in your blazer creates an awkward bulge around your midsection.
+The same goes for the inside pocket.

 In practice, small items are fine, as maintaining both the fit and appearance of your blazer is key.
 Carrying a staff ID, bank card, a single key, or a business card shouldn’t be a problem.